 Admission to Candidacy Requirements

 Upon successful completion of the comprehensive examination, and completion of coursework, the student will be admitted to candidacy and can begin taking dissertation hours in the following semester.
-Students may sit for the comprehensive examination in their final semester of coursework.

 Graduate School information on Admission to Candidacy.